On enhanced reductive groups (II): Finiteness of nilpotent orbits under enhanced group action and their closures: Introduction

 \subsubsection{Enhanced nilpotent orbits associated with natural modules}

-Up to $G$-equivariances, the most cases turn out to the one when the enhanced structures are associated with natural modules.
+Some basic computations enables us to establish some close relation between the nilpotent orbit theories associated with linear dual modules presented in (iii) of Theorem \ref{thm: zerosec thm}(2) and associated with natural modules presented there (ii) (see \S\ref{sec: Fourier trans}).
+In the present paper, for further investigation of nilpotent orbits we are only concerned with the case when the enhanced structures are associated with natural modules.
+As to the case of dual modules, one can expect to some interesting results in parallel, which is worthwhile to be investigated somewhere else.

 The exceptional case occurs only when $G=\GL_2$, and $M$ is a $3$-dimensional irreducible module.
-The remaining main body of this paper except the last section is devoted to the investigation of enhanced nilpotent orbits and their closures for $\uG=\GL(V)\ltimes_\eta V$ where $(\eta,V)$ is the natural representation.
+We will specially deal with it in \S\ref{sec: exceptional case}.
+The remaining main body of this paper is devoted to the investigation of enhanced nilpotent orbits and their closures for $\uG=\GL(V)\ltimes_\eta V$ where $(\eta,V)$ is the natural representation.

 The significant extra information of the $\uG$-conjugacy classes in $\ucaln$, apart from the control of $\GL(V)$-conjugation, comes from the mixed information from the representation on $V$, especially from $\im\textsf{d}\eta(X')\subset V$ for $X'\in \textsf{Ad}(G)X$ with $G=\GL(V)$.
 Precisely speaking, the $\uG$-orbits in $\ucaln$ can be parameterized by a set $\scrpe$ of all so-called enhanced partitions of $n$, which can be described as pairs $(\lambda,[q])$ with $\lambda$ running through the set $\scrp_n$ of all partitions of $n$ ($n=\dim V$), being attached with its so-called $q$th lowerings (see Theorem \ref{prop: altn nilp cls}, and \S\ref{sec: lowerings} for the notion ``lowerings").
 The pairs $(\lambda,[q])$ are simply written as $\lambda[q]$ in the whole article, the latter of which is nominated an enhanced partition of $n$.
 As can be expected, the closures of these $\uG$-orbits $\co_{\lambda[q]}$ are controlled by the original $\GL_n$-orbits along with the ``lowerings" of partitions (see Corollary \ref{cor: closure M}), with topological relation determined by some natural order of enhanced partitions (see Proposition \ref{prop: closure rel}).